AI Transformation

 This isn't for you if:

 You're a solo consultant who runs every engagement personally and plans to keep it that way.
-(The Solo Tier at $197/month is built for that.)
+(The Solo Tier is built for that.)
 You're an enterprise with 20+ consultants who need custom configuration and dedicated support.
 (That's what the Enterprise Tier handles.)
 You're not currently running AI transformation audits and are still figuring out your service offering.

 The Shift From Personal Capacity to Practice Capacity